Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-bPmfShefJi4.md

 ### Transcript

-> uh any chance for a vr port uh even if it's without control support not from us uh we are not interested in making that currently
+> any chance for a vr port, even if it's without control support not from us, we are not interested in making that currently